Skip to main content

 How to Write a Goodbye Letter Before Distance Changes Things

-A goodbye letter should not turn every departure into a final ending.
-Name the change, thank the person and give the relationship a way to continue. ➡️ More help in our guide how to write a personal letter that sounds natural.
+A goodbye letter shouldn’t turn every departure into a final ending.
+Name the change, thank the person, and give the relationship a way to continue. ➡️ More help in our guide how to write a personal letter that sounds natural.

-Say what is changing: a long trip, move, study year, job abroad or new chapter.
-A clear context helps the letter feel grounded instead of overly dramatic.
+Say what’s changing: a long trip, move, study year, job abroad, or new chapter.
+Clear context helps your letter feel grounded, not overly dramatic.

 See the opening